nicbarker/clay/README.md

 ### Clay_Initialize

-`void Clay_Initialize(Clay_Arena arena, Clay_Dimensions layoutDimensions)`
+`void Clay_Initialize(Clay_Arena arena, Clay_Dimensions layoutDimensions, Clay_ErrorHandler errorHandler)`

-Initializes the internal memory mapping, and sets the internal dimensions for layout.
+Initializes the internal memory mapping, sets the internal dimensions for layout, and binds an error handler for clay to use when something goes wrong.

 ### Clay_SetLayoutDimensions